ceph/ceph/doc/dev/developer_guide/running-tests-locally.rst

           to ``/etc/fuse.conf``.

 .. note:: If using the kernel client, the user must have the ability to run
           commands with passwordless sudo access.

-A failure on the kernel client may crash the host, so it's recommended to use this functionality within a virtual machine.
+.. note:: A failure on the kernel client may crash the host, so it's
+          recommended to use this functionality within a virtual machine.

 Internal working of vstart_runner.py -
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^